info@GlobalSpotlightAwards.com | +44 (0) 207 112 4846

 As part of the Global Spotlight Awards 2026, the Spotlight on Judges Series introduces the experts behind the judging process, those shaping what excellence looks like across technology, AI, data, and cybersecurity.

-In this edition, we speak with Riddhi Bhasker, Product Manager at Kyra, whose perspective is shaped by extensive experience in AI-driven products, consumer applications, and early-stage startup innovation.
+In this edition, we speak with Riddhi Bhasker, Product Manager based in London, whose perspective is shaped by extensive experience in AI-driven products, consumer applications, and early-stage startup innovation.

 Riddhi Bhasker specialises in building and scaling AI-powered consumer products, with a focus on engagement systems, retention design, and conversational AI architecture.
 She has led end-to-end product development across live platforms and emerging AI tools, consistently working at the intersection of product design, intelligent systems, and user behaviour.